TiroTypeworks/TiroTools/README.md

 * Not all VOLT features are supported, the script will error if it it encounters something it does not understand.
 Please report an issue if this happens.
-* Feature files syntax for mark positioning is awkward and does not allow setting the mark coverage.
+* AFDKO feature file syntax for mark positioning is awkward and does not allow setting the mark coverage.
 It also defines mark anchors globally, as a result some mark positioning lookups might cover many marks than what was in the VOLT file.
 This should not be an issue in practice, but if it is then the only way is to modify the VOLT file or the generated feature file manually to use unique mark anchors for each lookup.
-* Volt allows subtable breaks in any lookup type, but feature file implementations vary in their support; currently AFDKO’s makeOTF supports subtable breaks in pair positioning lookups only, while FontTools’ feaLib support it for most substitution lookups and only some positioning lookups.
+* VOLT allows subtable breaks in any lookup type, but AFDKO feature file implementations vary in their support; currently AFDKO’s makeOTF supports subtable breaks in pair positioning lookups only, while FontTools’ feaLib support it for most substitution lookups and only some positioning lookups.